jmbtutor/command-line-talk-2018-07/command-line-talk.md

 ### What's the difference between a directory and a folder?

 The term "folder" is a higher-level concept than "directory".
-The term "folder" tends to be used for GUI objects and
+A folder is an object that holds documents, whereas a directory is an object that lists documents.
+The term "folder" tends to be used for GUI objects and "directory" in the command line.

 ## Running a command in multiple directories